 Among world rugby’s heavyweights, only France was missing.
 Given the scale of mobilisation by the end of the war, and the amount of rugby played behind the lines, these teams were probably not far off full international strength.
 Eighteen of the New Zealand Division’s 36-man squad were former or future All Blacks.

 Many thought that such an essentially British sport should be played at the Empire (later Commonwealth) Games that began in 1930.
 The counter-argument was that adding more team sports would make the games too unwieldy.
 A solution was at last found with the admission in 1998 of rugby sevens, a fast-paced offspring of the 15-a-side game with wide spectator appeal.
-New Zealand has won all three Commonwealth Games titles so far.
+New Zealand won the first four Commonwealth Games titles.